Configuration#

 Lockfile format#

 conda workspace lock and conda workspace install produce and consume conda.lock, conda-workspaces’ own lockfile.
 It is a derivative of rattler-lock v6 (pixi.lock): the YAML schema is the same, the converters in conda-lockfiles are reused, and only the on-disk version byte differs (conda.lock uses version: 1, pixi.lock uses version: 6).
-The same relationship holds between conda.toml and pixi.toml — conda-workspaces owns the filename and the version byte, rattler-lock owns the schema.
+A tool can translate between the two lockfile names by changing that version field.
+A plain rename is not a valid conversion.

 See Plugin format names and aliases for the canonical and alias strings accepted by conda env create --file conda.lock and conda export --format=....